-8.14 Applicants are required to identify potential parties in their application, to the extent known to the applicant, and to serve a copy of the application on those interested parties (refer to Rule 2.1(b)).
+8.14 Applicants are required to identify potential parties in their application, to the extent known to the applicant, and to serve a copy of the application on those interested parties (refer to Rule 2.1 of the Procedural Rules).
 ASIC is always invited to become a party (refer to ASIC Regulation 22(1)) and must be copied with the application (ASIC Regulation 21).
-Other interested parties may include the target/ bidder, rival bidders, financiers, target shareholders and ASX.
+Other interested parties may include the target/bidder, rival bidders, financiers, target shareholders and the Australian Stock Exchange Limited (ASX).